ROCm/rocDecode/docs/install/install.md

 ### Verify with rocdecode-test package

 The test package will install the ctest module to test the rocdecode.
-Follow the below steps to test the package install
+Follow the below steps to test the package install.

 ```shell
 mkdir rocdecode-test && cd rocdecode-test